 - Begin with a thorough analysis of the problem.
 You can’t manage what you don’t measure, so here are two resources to get started:

 - Get familiar with the topic of job embeddedness.
 What is it?
 It’s all about the fit of new hires between themselves, the organization and the specific jobs they are hired for.
-Here’s a link to our full white paper on the topic.

 - Get ready to invest in ongoing staff education and training.
 Well-crafted training programs not only improve the job skills of direct-care workers but also reduce occupational injury rates and job turnover.